Globe Artichoke – Description

 The British Herbal Pharmacopoeia reported hepatic action.
 In vivo, artichoke leaf has demonstrated hepatoprotective and hepatostimulating properties (9).
 The Merck Index reported the therapeutic category of cynarin, an active principle of artichoke, as choleretic (10).
 Artichoke leaf has shown cholesterol-lowering and lipid-lowering activity in rats and humans (11).
 Human studies have validated carminative, spasmolytic, antiemetic, and choleretic actions (12).

 Fatty Liver Disease

-Based on recent basic and clinical investigations, the extract of artichoke (Cynara scolymus) leaf has been revealed to be used for hepatoprotective and cholesterol reducing purposes.
+Based on recent basic and clinical investigations, the extract of artichoke (Cynara scolymus) leaf has been revealed to be used for hepatoprotective and cholesterol-reducing purposes.
 The study sheds light on the potential role of Cynara scolymus in the management of Non-Alcoholic Steatohepatitis.
 The active constituents of this herb such as flavonoids and caffeoylquinic acid may be responsible for this effect.
-These compounds have been proven to have hepatoprotective activity and hypolipidemic effect.
+These compounds have been proven to have hepatoprotective activity and a hypolipidemic effect.
 (18)

 Preparations of artichoke have been used for bloating, nausea, and impairment of digestion.
-It is specifically indicated for indigestion though its proven lipid-lowering actions suggest that it may also be useful against atherosclerosis (13).
+It is specifically indicated for indigestion through its proven lipid-lowering actions suggest that it may also be useful against atherosclerosis (13).